Vitamin E: Sources

 Of the different forms of vitamin E, gamma-tocopherol (γ-tocopherol) is the most common form found in the North American diet, but alpha-tocopherol (α-tocopherol) is the most biologically active.

-The U.S. Department of Agriculture (USDA), Agricultural Research Services, maintains a food composition database.
-The last major revision was Release 28, September 2015.
+The U.S. Department of Agriculture (USDA), Agricultural Research Service, maintains a food composition database called FoodData Central.
 Common naturally occurring vitamin E sources are shown in the table, as are some alpha-tocopherol fortified sources such as ready-to-eat cereals, infant formulas, and liquid nutrition products.